 How well has the party done so far?
 When Rousseff took over the presidency in 2011, she said her priority would be to “end misery” in Brazil.
 Her tool for doing so would be increasing public stipends for those living on incomes of less than $35 per month.
 The stipends, part of the Bolsa Família program (which costs about $4 billion per year), go to poor families that keep their children in school and take them for regular health checkups.

-By all accounts, Bolsa Família, which reaches about 16 million families, has succeeded in improving nutrition for children, increasing vaccination rates among infants, and providing a minimum income for Brazil’
+By all accounts, Bolsa Família, which reaches about 16 million families, has succeeded in improving nutrition for children, increasing vaccination rates among infants, and providing a minimum income for Brazil’s poorest.
+The feel-good program has few detractors, which might be why, on the eve of launching her candidacy, Rousseff announced that the government had discovered another 700,000 families that needed

 - Full website and iPad access